 - Design tips

-Why bother with business cards?
+Why use business cards?

 Business cards might seem like an outdated concept mainly reserved for corporate types.
 With the popularity of QR codes and social media, you might wonder if they’re still relevant.
 But the fact is, they’re still a very useful marketing tool for personal trainers.

-The job of a business card is a simple one – to make potential clients get in touch with you.
+The job of a business card is a simple one – to make potential fitness clients get in touch with you.
 It’s a lead generation tool.

 It doesn’t need to sell your services or list every single type of training you offer, these things come later in the sales process.
-All a business card needs to do is get a potential client to call, message or email you.
+All a PT business card needs to do is get a potential client to call, message or email you.
 From there you can use your sales and marketing skills to sign them up as a customer.

 Business cards can also help with referrals and word of mouth.
 They often get passed around friends and colleagues when people are thinking of hiring a PT, so they’re worth handing out.
 For a small initial investment you can generate a lot of business over time.